-- 1 Install Novell Internet Access Server 4.1 on the routers at each end of the connection. - 2 Start NetWare.
+- 1 Install Novell Internet Access Server 4.1 on the routers at each end of the connection. - 2 Start NetWare. - 3 Load NIASCFG, then select the following parameter path:

 4 Complete the following tasks:

 IMPORTANT: These tasks are outlined in greater detail under "Setting Up" for IPX and each WAN protocol.
 Refer to this documentation for complete instructions if you are unfamiliar with the Novell Internet Access Server Configuration utility (NIASCFG).